HSBC: Sponsorships

 Having sponsored the Jaguar Racing Formula One team since the days of Stewart Grand Prix, HSBC ended its relationship with motorsport after seven years when Red Bull purchased Jaguar Racing from Ford.

 In the mid-2000s, HSBC switched its focus to golf, taking title sponsorship of several events such as the HSBC World Match Play Championship, HSBC Women's World Match Play Championship (now defunct), WGC-HSBC Champions, Abu Dhabi HSBC Golf Championship, HSBC Women's Champions, HSBC Golf Business Forum and HSBC Golf Roots (a youth development programme).
 HSBC was named the 'Official Banking Partner' of the Open Championship, in a five-year deal announced in 2010.

 In October 2010, the International Rugby Board announced that they had concluded a 5-year deal with HSBC which granted them status as the first-ever title sponsor of the World Sevens Series.
 Through the accord, HSBC is paying more than $100 million for the title naming rights to all the tournaments.
 HSBC opted to sub-license the naming rights to all but one of the individual tournaments while retaining its name sponsorship of the overall series and the Hong Kong Sevens.
 The company also sponsors the Hong Kong Rugby Union and the New South Wales Waratahs team in Super Rugby.
 It sponsored British & Irish Lions during their 2009 tour to South Africa and 2013 tour to Australia.

 HSBC is the official banking partner of the Wimbledon Championships tennis tournament, providing banking facilities on site and renaming the junior event as the HSBC Road to Wimbledon National 14 and Under Challenge.

 HSBC's other sponsorships are mainly in the area of education, health and the environment.
 In November 2006, HSBC announced a $5 million partnership with SOS Children as part of Future First.

+In 2022, it was announced that Zhou Guanyu, the first Chinese F1 driver in history who made his debut a few months earlier, became an ambassador for the Chinese subsidiary of HSBC.

+From 1999 until 2011, HSBC's American division was the venue sponsor for the Buffalo Sabres of the National Hockey League (NHL), known as the HSBC Arena, which was renamed to FirstNiagara Center in 2011 after its divesture of its upstate New York bank branches to Buffalo-based First Niagara Bank before becoming KeyBank Center in 2016 following KeyBank's merger with First Niagara.

+Ownership

+Around 44% of HSBC shares are held by the general public and around 56% are held by institutions.
+The largest shareholders in early 2024 were: